Skip to main content

 • You live outside an eligible plan coverage area

-• Another plan type, such as a C-SNP, better fits your needs
+• Another plan type, such as a Chronic Special Needs plan, better fits your needs

 What is the difference between Medicare and Medicaid?